Skip to content

 A second chance to frame your shot

-If you have an iPhone 11 or newer, you may have heard of a feature in the Camera called Capture Outside the Frame.
+You may have heard of a feature in the Camera called Capture Outside the Frame.

 This feature makes the Camera capture a little more than you can see in the viewfinder.
 This allows users to re-crop their photos after the event even outside the bounds of the original composition.
 This can really come in handy when you don’t have time to capture the ideal shot at the time, or if you accidentally lose an important element just off the edge of the frame.